SohamKhisa/CSE310-Compiler-Sessional/README.md

 <br>
 The compiler has been implemented in <b>C++</b> and the <b>Flex</b> and <b>Bison</b> tools have been used for lexical and syntax analysis respectively.
 <br>
 Each of the directory contains the solutions to the assignments of the course.
 Each directory includes a problem specification pdf file and some sample inputs and outputs.
+Each of the directories from the second to the last assignment also includes a script.sh file to run each respective program.
 The details of the assignments are given below.
 <br>
 <ol>
 <li>The first directory "1705120_offline1 (symbolTable)" contains the solution of the first assignment</li>